 We provide experienced foreign investment, corporate, and business development services to SME foreign investors in Vietnam.
 This includes cost effective and reliable administrative support packages.
 We don’t just do the all important paperwork.
 We oversee and help develop businesses from the grass roots level.

-Star undertakes the following corporate services: (Click on purple headings to jump to the relevant section.)
+Star undertakes the following corporate services: (Click on the headings to jump to the relevant section.)

 Incorporation and Licensing of Foreign-Owned Companies in Vietnam

 In theory, under the WTO Treaty signed in January 2007, Vietnam allows for 100% foreign-owned companies in most areas of business.
 However, in practice, this does not always occur.
 Furthermore, in a rapidly developing economy where the laws evolve almost monthly, it can be difficult to keep abreast of the various regulations pertaining to incorporating companies in Vietnam.
 For this reason, it is always wise to seek the advice of experienced Star staff prior to deciding on a suitable investment vehicle.